 rclone sync /path/to/local/directory do-spaces:your-bucket-name --backup-dir do-spaces:your-bucket-name-backup

-Alternatively, use the --checksum flag to compare files based on checksum rather than modification date.
+• Alternatively, use the --checksum flag to compare files based on their checksums instead of modification dates.

 Access issues

-If you have trouble accessing your files after uploading:
+If you have trouble accessing files after uploading:

-• Check the file permissions in DigitalOcean Spaces.
+• Check and adjust the file permissions in DigitalOcean Spaces.

-• Ensure that the files are in the correct directory or path.
+• Verify that the files are placed in the correct directory or path.

 Conclusion